ml58158/AzureOpenAI-Playbook/README.md

 1. Azure OpenAI (Deployed from Azure subscription)
 2. Microsoft Sentinel SIEM Solution

+(If you need Azure OpenAI, please follow the directions on the Setup page.)

 In order to use it, you will need to change the following variables:

 <b>Azure OpenAI API Key:</b> Your Azure OpenAI API Key<br>